A Pub with No Beer: Europe

 Belgian entertainer Bobbejaan Schoepen recorded the song in several languages.
 His Dutch version ("Café zonder bier") debuted in 1959 and his German version ("Ich steh an der Bar und ich habe kein Geld") in 1960.
 Both became number one hits in Belgium and in Austria.
 The song remained in the German charts for 30 weeks, where it reached number six.

 The song spent 15 weeks on the UK Singles Chart, peaking at No 3 in 1959.

 "A Pub with No Beer" is also the theme song and title of a 1962 Belgian-British film starring Bobbejaan Schoepen, also known as De Ordonnans and At the Drop of a Head.
 In 1999, the alternative rock band Dead Man Ray wrote (partly) a new soundtrack for the film and went on tour with it in the Low Countries.
 The band also covered the song and released it on one of their albums.

+The song became the first song to hit No.1 on the Evening Herald Irish Singles Charts in February 1959.